Digital Library of Modern Greek Studies "Anemi"

-Anemi is a digital library that aims to provide simple and quick access to a rich collection of digitized material related to Modern Greek Studies.
+Anemi is a digital library that aims to provide access to a collection of digitized material related to Modern Greek Studies.
 Apart from finding bibliographic information, the researcher can also browse the documents themselves in electronic form.
 They can find a great number of old and rare documents, as well as recent publications for which their creators allowed the digitization and free distribution over the Internet.